SAP-samples/datahub-integration-examples/ParquetWriterOperator/README.md

 ## How to run
   - Import [solution/ParquetWriter-1.0.tgz](solution/ParquetWriter-1.0.tgz) via `SAP Data Hub System Management` -> `Files` -> `Import Solution`
-  - Define a HANA connection in the Connection Management
+  - Define a HANA connection in the SAP Data Hub Connection Management
-  - Configure the 'SAP HANA Client' operator in the sample graph `ParquetWriter` to use that HANA connection
+  - Open graph `ParquetWriter` and configure the `SAP HANA Client` operator to use the previously created HANA connection
   - Start the graph and open the 'Terminal' via right-click 'Open UI'
   - In the 'Terminal' prompt run a SQL against a HANA table
     - For testing use a SQL that returns a small amount of data: